Axway-API-Management-Plus/apigateway-openlogging-elk/architecture/README.md

 No, a large part of the logic of the solution is in the API Builder application.
 Implementing this in policies might be possible, but managing & updating the individual customer installations would be very time-consuming and error-prone.
 So the customer has to reference the appropriate API-Builder image and you know by version exactly what code base the customer is running.

 ## Can we minimize the number of dependencies?

 Elastic Search, Logstash, Kibana and FileBeat agents are mandatory.

-Can API Builder and MemCache be made optional?
+## Can API Builder be made optional?

 No, API-Builder is a substantial part of the solution.
 It’s exposing the fully tested Traffic-Monitor API, manages Elasticsearch, provides Lookup-APIs.
 Everything fully automated tested.